 In partnership with One Acre Fund, we are following Anne, a smallholder farmer from Kenya, for a whole growing season.
 From planting to harvest, we will check in every month to see what life is really like for a farmer in rural Kenya.
-Catch up with Part 2 and Part 3.
 Written by Hailey Tucker.

 For the 2013 season, One Acre Fund offered each of its Kenyan farmers more than 400 live sweet potato vines to plant and harvest.

 Anne was especially excited to receive her sweet potato vines.
 Her mother used to grow sweet potatoes every year, and Anne usually plants a small plot of sweet potatoes.
 However, Anne expects these potatoes to be different.

 The vines will produce orange-fleshed sweet potatoes, opposed to the pale white ones she and her mother have grown.
 Orange-fleshed sweet potatoes are superior to white ones, because they provide important nutrients like Vitamin C, A and B6.

 The One Acre Fund planting method for the potatoes is different than the one that Anne has used in the past.
 It includes techniques she has never tried before.